mikeferguson/buildbot-ros/README.md

     git clone git@github.com:mikeferguson/buildbot-ros.git
     buildbot create-master buildbot-ros

-At this point, you have a master, with the buildbot-ros default configuration.
+At this point, you have a master, with the default configuration.
 You'll want to edit buildbot-ros/master.cfg to add your own project settings (such as which rosdistro file to use), and then start the buildbot:

     buildbot start buildobot-ros